About Fort Worth Fire

-During Chief Jackson’s administration many accomplishments have been achieved.
+During Chief Jackson’s administration many accomplishments were achieved.
 Notable among them are:

-- The City’s Public Protection Classification rating improved in 2007 from a rating of a three (3) to a two (2), as assigned by the Insurance Services Office (ISO).
-The ISO rating is based on a number of factors including training, staffing, number of fire stations, equipment dispatched to fires, equipment on trucks, fire prevention, investigation, fire safety education, construction code enforcement, hydrant maintenance, water supply, and the ability of the 9-1-1 call center to answer and dispatch calls.
+- The city’s Public Protection Classification rating improved in 2007 from a rating of a three (3) to a two (2) and was lowered again in 2017 from a two (2) to a one (1) as assigned by the Insurance Services Office (ISO).
+The ISO rating is based on a number of factors including training, staffing, number of fire stations, equipment dispatched to fires, equipment on trucks, fire prevention, investigation, fire safety education, construction code enforcement, hydrant maintenance, water supply and the ability of the 9-1-1 call center to answer and dispatch calls.

-- The addition of four new fire stations in the far north section of the City.
-The population in this area of the City continues to experience record growth and additional territory was added through annexation.
-Stations 38, 11, 34, and 41 were added to ensure emergency services could be delivered in a timely manner.
+- The addition of four new fire stations in the far north section of the city and a fifth in the South.
+The city population continues to experience record growth and additional territory was added through annexation.
+Stations 38, 11, 34, 41 and 42 were added to ensure emergency services could be delivered in a timely manner.

-- The relocation of Station 27 and Station 5.
-Fort Worth Fire Station 27 had been housed in a building in Hurst, TX since the 1960’s.
-Fort Worth Fire personnel moved into a new fire station Fort Worth in 2010, located at the corner of Precinct Line Rd and Trinity Boulevard.
+- The relocation of Station 27, Station 5 and Station 17.
+Fort Worth Fire Station 27 had been housed in a building in Hurst, TX since the 1960s.
+Fort Worth Fire personnel moved into a new fire station in Fort Worth in 2010, located at the corner of Precinct Line Road and Trinity Boulevard.
 Redevelopment of the Evans Avenue/Rosedale Street corridor made it necessary to move Station 5 a few blocks south.
+A new Station 17 was built at the Bob Bolen Public Safety Complex.

 - The implementation of new hiring procedures that include the use of groupings to allow more flexibility and a broader candidate pool.

-- The approval and start of construction of a new Public Safety Training Center.
-This $100 million project, set for completion in 2014, will relocate the Fire and Police Training Center to the former GSA property on Felix Street.
+- The approval and construction of a new Public Safety Training Center.
+This $100 million project, completed in 2015, relocated the Fire and Police Training Center to the former GSA property on Felix Street.
+The Bob Bolen Public Safety Complex is a world class facility that will help the Fort Worth Fire Department continue to be one of the nation’s top fire departments well into the future.